Head to Head Survey: Ube Industries (UBEOY) and Its Rivals

-Ube Industries has a beta of 0.7, suggesting that its stock price is 30% less volatile than the S&P 500.
-Comparatively, Ube Industries’ competitors have a beta of 0.12, suggesting that their average stock price is 88% less volatile than the S&P 500.

-This table compares Ube Industries and its competitors’ net margins, return on equity and return on assets.
+This table compares Ube Industries and its rivals’ net margins, return on equity and return on assets.

 |Net Margins